 Blackberries

-Blackberry bushes may be erect or trailing.
-Although most blackberries produce shoots with thorns, many cultivars are thornless.
+Blackberry bushes may be erect, semi-erect, or trailing.
+Many blackberry cultivars are thornless.

-In Florida, blackberries typically ripen during May and June.
-They turn from red to black before they are fully ripe.
+In Florida, blackberries typically ripen during May and June, but University of Florida researchers are working to develop varieties that can ripen in April.
+The berries turn from red to black before they are fully ripe.
 Blackberries are extremely perishable and must be handled with care.
 You should refrigerate picked berries as soon as possible.

 Raspberries, which are related to blackberries, are not generally recommended for the southeastern home garden.